 This is a biggee.
 If they don’t respond then they are indicating (whether intentionally or not) that they don’t care what their guests think.
 (Or they care but are too understaffed to respond and that’s not good either.)

 Some comments must be horrible for them to try to answer politely.
-A good one this evening on one hotel was the manager saying he was sorry that the cost of the lamp, mirror and sheets the couple destroyed on their “spoiled honeymoon” was more than they thought the goods were worth!
+A good one was the manager saying he was sorry that the cost of the lamp, mirror and sheets the couple destroyed on their “spoiled honeymoon” was more than they thought the goods were worth!
 Oh the story behind that story!
 And when someone complains about the weather and the manager doesn’t tell them where to put something where the sun don’t shine you have to admire the restraint.